mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/service-discovery/index.md

 You know how to use service discovery to connect to your application from within your DC/OS cluster, and have learned about the two mechanisms for service discovery available in DC/OS.

 # Related topics
 Now that you have a basic introduction to [Mesos-DNS](#mesos-dns) and [named virtual IP address](#named-vips) networking.
-You might want to explore these network options in more detail.
+You might want to explore these networking options in more detail.